giga-sec/gigaSec-Tech-Notes/README.md

 3. All Deleted Files goes to .trash folder which is hidden

 ---
+# Quick guide about the topics

+MOC Networking
+- Everything about how computers are connected or how they communicate to each other.

+MOC Hacking
+- This is for hacking techniques, groups or practices to defend an organization from attacks

+MOC Programming
+- Everything about programming

+MOC Git
+- Git, everything about git

+MOC Hardware
+- Basically contains all aspects in hardware such as GPU, CPU or smnth.
+- I haven't touched this area for so long.

+---
 If you found any typo's or grammar mistakes, feel free to roast me in pull requests and I'll make sure to review them.